-Table 2-9 Required attributes

 Required attribute Description

-BlockDevice Block device for mount point.
+BlockDevice For the file system, the block device for the mount point.

+For the NFS client, the NFS remote file system in host:exported_directory format.

 Type and dimension: string-scalar

-Examples:

-"/dev/vx/dsk/campus-dg1/campus-vol1"

-"/dev/vg02/lvol1"
+File system example: "/dev/vx/dsk/mnt-dg1/mnt-vol1"

+NFS client example: "foo:/home"

+FsckOpt Options for fsck command.

-FsckOpt Required when the value of the FSType attribute is not nfs.
-For NFS file system, this attribute is optional.
-Options for fsck command.
-You must include -y or -n must as arguments to fsck for the resource to come online.
-The -y argument enables the VxFS file systems to perform a log replay before a full fsck operation.
-Refer to the manual page on the fsck command for more information.
+For the file system, you must include $-y$ or $-n$ must as arguments to fsck, otherwise the resource cannot come online.
+VxFS file systems perform a log replay before a full fsck operation (enabled by $-y$) takes place.
+Refer to the fsck manual page for more information.

+For the NFS client, do not use this attribute.

 Type and dimension: string-scalar

 FSType Type of file system.

-Supports vxfs, hfs, or nfs.
+Supports vxfs, ufs, or nfs.

 Type and dimension: string-scalar

-Example: "nfs"
+Example: "vxfs"

 MountPoint Directory for mount point.

 Type and dimension: string-scalar

-Example: "/campus1"
+Example: "/mnt1"

-Optional attribute Description If set to 1, this attribute automatically unmounts VxFS CkptUmount checkpoints when the file system is unmounted.
+Optional attribute Description CkptUmount If set to 1, this attribute automatically unmounts VxFS checkpoints when the file system is unmounted.
 If set to 0, and checkpoints are mounted, then failover does not occur.
-Type and dimension: integer-scalar Default: 1 MountOpt Options for the mount command.
+Type and dimension: integer-scalar Default: 1 ContainerName Do not change.
+For internal use only.
+ContainerType Do not change.
+For internal use only.
+MountOpt Options for the mount command.
 Refer to the mount manual page for more information.
 Type and dimension: string-scalar Example: "rw" SecondLevelMonitor This attribute is only applicable to NFS client mounts.
-If set to 1, this attribute enables detailed monitoring of a NFS mounted file system.
-Type and dimension: boolean-scalar Default: 0 SecondLevelTimeout This attribute is only applicable to NFS client mounts.
-This is the timeout (in seconds) for the SecondLevelMonitor attribute.
-Type and dimension: integer-scalar Default: 30 SnapUmount If set to 1, this attribute automatically unmounts VxFS snapshots when the file system is unmounted.
-If set to 0 and snapshots are mounted, then failover does not occur.
+It executes the df -k command for the NFS mounted file system and detects network outage.
+If set to 1, this attribute enables detailed monitoring of a NF3 mounted file system.
+Type and dimension: boolean-scalar Default: 0 SecondLevelTimeout This attribute is only applicable for a NFS client mount.
+This is the time (in seconds) for the SecondLevelMonitor to complete.
+The actual timeout value can be much smaller.
+Thi setting depends on how much time remains before exceeding the MonitorTimeout interval.
+Type and dimension: integer-scalar Default: 30

+Table 2-5 Optional attributes

+Optional attribute Description

+SnapUmount If set to 1, this attribute automatically unmounts VxFS snapshots when the file system is unmounted.
 Type and dimension: integer-scalar Default: 0

 '''

 type Mount (

 static keylist SupportedActions = { "mountpoint.vfd",

 "mounted.vfd", "vxfslic.vfd" }

 static str ArgList[] = { MountPoint, BlockDevice, FSType,

 MountOpt, FsckOpt, SnapUmount, CkptUmount, SecondLevelMonitor,

-SecondLevelTimeout }
+SecondLevelTimeout, ContainerName }

+static str ContainerType = Zone

 str MountPoint

 str BlockDevice

 str FSType

 str MountOpt

 str FsckOpt

 int SnapUmount

 int CkptUmount = 1

 boolean SecondLevelMonitor = 0

 int SecondLevelTimeout = 30

+str ContainerName

+)

 '''

 '''

-Mount campus-fs1 (
+Mount mnt-fs1 (

-MountPoint= "/campus1"
+MountPoint= "/mnt1"

-BlockDevice = "/dev/vx/dsk/campus-dg1/campus-vol1"
+BlockDevice = "/dev/vx/dsk/mnt-dg1/mnt-vol1"

 FSType = "vxfs"

 FsckOpt = "-n"

 MountOpt = "rw"

 )

 '''